mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-pro.en.md

 ------------
 ----[mla]----
+> WARNING
+>
+> Attention
+>
+> If you are using the old version of the Mercado Pago plugin, [click here](/developers/en/docs/shopify/how-tos/migration) to find out how to migrate to the current version.

 To install Checkout Pro in a Shopify store, follow the steps below:

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.